corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-contract-2.md

 * The transaction only outputs one `BoardingTicket` state.
 * The output `BoardingTicket` state must have a clear description of trip information.
-* The output `BoardingTicket` state must have a launch date later than the time the ticket is created.
+* The output `BoardingTicket` state must have a launch date later than today's date.

 The contract must also verify transaction components for when the ticket is redeemed: